First Time Students Specialized Advising

 - Meet with Academic Advising before New Student Orientation.
 Learn more about orientation.

-Preparing for your Advising Appointment
+How to Prepare for Your Advising Appointment

 - Students enrolling in their first semester at Jacksonville University will need to meet with an Academic Advisor in order to register for their classes.
 We encourage these appointments to be made prior to New Student Orientation to ensure that each student receives their desired classes as well as class times/days.